 Q: Do I maintain ownership and first serial rights if my work is accepted for publication?

 You do maintain ownership of your work when you submit to our platform, whether it is chosen or not for publication.
 If published, our platform retains first publication rights of the work for the first three months and retains archival rights to keep the work online.
 First serial rights means that you won't publish the poem anywhere else in those first three months.
 After that time has passed, we ask that you give us credit wherever your poem goes on to be published (for example: "this poem first appeared in Palette Poetry").

 Q: I submitted to your Featured Poetry, contest, or award awhile ago.
 When can I expect to hear back?

 Regardless of acceptance or decline, you will hear back from us, we promise.
-For Featured Poetry, you will hear back within 8-12 weeks from the day you submit.
+For Featured Poetry, you will generally hear back within 8-12 weeks from the day you submit.
 For contests and awards, the time frame is similar, but we frequently post information about exact announcement dates for the shortlist and winners online, via newsletter, and via our social media on Facebook and Twitter.
 Please check those at your convenience.

 Q: Do my poems have to have a particular theme depending on the contest?